-TPS students, faculty, administrators and staff will be allowed access to the building with the conditions outlined below.
-Parents and visitors (contractors, vendors, prospective families, etc.) will generally be prohibited from entering the building to protect the community.
+TPS students, faculty, administrators, and staff will be allowed access to the building with the conditions outlined below.
+Parents and visitors (contractors, vendors, prospective families, etc.) will be required to provide proof of vaccination before entering the building to protect the community.

-All students, employees, and approved non-employees will be required to wear an appropriate face covering in order to enter any building on campus.
-Details on face coverings required for access to buildings are outlined below.
+All students, employees, and visitors will be required to wear an appropriate face covering to enter the school building.
+Details on face coverings required for access to facilities are outlined below.

 Students in grades Pre-K-3 will enter utilizing the Primary School (PS) entrance.
-Students in grades 4-9 will enter utilizing the Middle School (MS) entrance.
+Students in grades 4-8 will enter utilizing the Middle School (MS) entrance.
+Grade 9 students can enter through the main front door.
 Employees may enter using either the PS or MS entrance.

-The Blairhaime entrance to the main foyer/waiting area is restricted to all non-employees where they will be assisted by the receptionist.
+The Blairhaime entrance to the main foyer/waiting area is restricted to 9th graders and all visitors, where the receptionist will assist them.
 Access to the building will not be permitted unless an appointment has been made in advance or unless specific permission has been received from the Head of School, Associate Head of School for Academics (AHOS), or Chief Financial and Operating Officer (CFOO).
-All non-employees are subject to a health screening (as described below for employees) before being allowed to enter the building.
-Each person must provide their name and telephone number which will be recorded in a Visitor's Log for potential tracing purposes.
+All visitors are subject to a health screening (as described below for employees) and proof of vaccination before being allowed to enter the building.
+Each person must provide their name and telephone number, which will be recorded in a Visitor's Log for potential tracing purposes.